carolinescranton01/cs_projects/illumina_processing_loops/Illumina_Processing_Walkthrough.md

 Make sure you change your netid and project-name to match what you are doing!

-To run the script, type the following:
+To run the script, type the following **while in the spades folder where the script is located**:
 ```
 module load python
 python3 move_contigs.py